 - Issues are known problems within the project or the business being changed or created.
 Many people think of issues are risks which have already happened.
 Issues are typically notified up the management chain, for example to a project steering committee or business executive team.
 For each issue, you should identify what you intend to do about it, who should do this, and when it should next be reviewed.
 Issues should be marked as resolved once the problem is sorted out or the project moves past or around the obstacle.

 - Decisions are simply a list of decisions made in a project.
 They are simply listed as a record of decisions made.
 You can also record when the decision was made, and by whom it was made.

 The secret to a good RAID log is to record the right risks, issues and decisions at the right level of detail.
 Too many and in too much detail simply creates unnecessary bureaucracy.
 Too few in too little details does not provide a sufficient record of the state and progress of the business.
 For example, I have often seen risk logs populated with boilerplate risks: these are generic project risks, such as 'we may not get sufficient executive sponsorship' which don't really add any insight to the project.
 (If you genuinely think that is a risk, you be better of identifying the underlying reasons which might cause this, and then expressing the risk in those terms.)

 RAID logs are an excellent governance mechanism, and worth keeping even if for no other reason than so that you have all of the information to hand if the internal audit department or some other stakeholder decides to audit your project.
 But don't forget that projects are fundamentally about doing things.
 So identifying risks and issues without also identifying actions to mitigate them, and making decisions to resolve them will not get you very far.

-Resources: You can can create and manage your own RAID logs with your team in our secure and collaborative online tool at Strategic Learning - simply register and select "Control".
+Resources: You can create and manage your own RAID logs with your team in our secure and collaborative online tool at StratNavApp.com - simply register and select "Control".